 The new generation BDC reticles available on the market add capabilities to scopes that didn’t exist before.
 Without adding any weight or bulk to a riflescope, you can accurately call your shots out to extended ranges with a BDC reticle.

-While there rarely dead on accurate, you can normally dial in a BDC reticle to the particular load that you are using at the time, and with a specifically designed rimfire optic, you can expect it to be close enough that there is little to worry about.
+While there are rarely perfectly accurate, you can normally dial in a BDC reticle to the particular load that you are using at the time, and with a specifically designed rimfire optic, you can expect it to be close enough that there is little to worry about.

 #3.
 Ranges & Targets

 Many people assume that because a Ruger 10/22’s ballistic potential tops out at about 100 yards with a .22lr cartridge, you should get a small scope with modest magnification.
-This is not entirely true, they should magnification needs on your expected targets and the ranges you’ll be shooting, not with the cartridge and gun combination you have.
+This is not entirely true.
+You should base your choice of magnification on your expected targets and the ranges you’ll be shooting, not on the cartridge and gun combination you have.

-For example, someone who is going to be shooting tin cans rarely pass 25 yards will have more fun with a red dot, or zero magnification optic they can shoot fast with.
-However, someone who is going to be small game hunting out to hundred and 50 yards most likely need high magnification to be able to pick out small targets among leaves and brush.
+For example, someone who is going to be shooting tin cans rarely passed 25 yards will have more fun with a red dot, or zero magnification optic that they can shoot fast with.
+However, someone who is going to be small game hunting out to 150 yards will most likely need high magnification to be able to pick out small targets among leaves and brush.

 This is certainly an area that is will change over time as your preferences and experience guide you to what sort of optic you prefer in the field.
 Don’t expect to get this right the first time, just sit down and have some careful thinking before you go shopping, so that you don’t buy the wrong scope for your Ruger 10/22.